AlexMercedCoder/tutorialblog/content/blog/2023/11/11-apache-iceberg-spark-configurations.md

 ## Conclusion

-Once you've configured your Spark session keep in mind you must used the configured namespace for all queries.
+Once you've configured your Spark session keep in mind you must use the configured namespace for all queries.
 For example if I configured the catalog with:

 ```
     --conf spark.sql.catalog.mycoolcatalog.catalog-impl=org.apache.iceberg.jdbc.JdbcCatalog \